pantro/self-supervised-fine-tuning-for-portuguese-language-models/README.md

 # Master's dissertation: Analysis of self-supervised approaches for fine-tuning language models for Portuguese tasks

-This repository contains the code, datasets, and resources used for the doctoral dissertation **"Analysis of self-supervised approaches for fine-tuning language models for Portuguese tasks"**.
+This repository contains the code, datasets, and resources used for the master dissertation **"Analysis of self-supervised approaches for fine-tuning language models for Portuguese tasks"**.
 This research addresses the challenges of adapting pre-trained language models for specific domains with limited labeled data, proposing a self-supervised fine-tuning approach for the BERTimbau Portuguese language model.

 ## Abstract